Jleehy/EECS-581-Project-1/documentation/accounting.md

 - Created a basic attack loop.
 - Added cursor commands to the attack loop to hide each player's information.

+9/14 - 1h

+- Added console clearing for ship placement errors.
+- Fixed attacks crashing on strings with length < 2.
+- Prevented players from attacking the same position more than once.

 ---

 **Jacob Leehy**